The National Curriculum is taught to all children from year one. It consists of five core subjects:

 life processes and living things, materials and their properties and physical processes

 We encourage our children to observe, question and respond to a variety of investigations, related where possible to their everyday experience and knowledge.
 Science is essentially a practical subject where processes and outcomes are equally important.

 Computing prepares children to participate in a rapidly changing technological world.
 Our children experience the benefits of computers on a daily basis with interactive whiteboards in each classroom.
 Numeracy and literacy work is enhanced by specifically designed software that children can use independently.
 Pupils are taught to specific computing skills and learn to use them confidently across the curriculum.
 They can use a wide range of computing tools and information sources, including the Internet, to support their work.
-Thanks to the generosity of the Friends the school has 18 laptops and 18 iPads which are used constantly in the classroom to enhance learning.
-We have also recently purchased 30 notebooks, keeping our computer hardware up to date.
+Thanks to the generosity of the Friends the school has 18 iPads which are used constantly in the classroom to enhance learning.
+We have 30 notebooks, and have recently purchased 16 chrome books, keeping our computer hardware up to date.